gergelyk/prog-lang-usability/src/usage.md

 File-based examples can be compiled & run as: `rustc example.rs; ./example`

 Project-based examples can be run as: `cd example_rs; cargo run`

+For clarity, some of the examples employ unsafe constructs like `unwrap`.
+More sophisticated error handling may be desired in the final applications.
+Also some of the examples use `String` type despite of its impact on performance.

 ## Crystal